Skip to content

 JWT crypto details discussion

-With the shared key, you get the complexity and risks of shared key distribution (See detail on Symmetric Key Cryptography.
+With a shared secret, you get the operational complexity and risk of secret distribution.
+See also Symmetric Key Cryptography.

 <dependency>